-When teaching kids about spiders, it’s smart to incorporate a variety of teaching tools, such as books, videos, spider themed sensory bins, and opportunities to draw, write, and build facts.
+When teaching kids about spiders, or spider species, it ‘s smart to incorporate a variety of teaching tools, such as spider books, videos, spider themed sensory bins, and opportunities to draw, write, and build facts.

 If you’re looking for a print-and-go, no-prep, Spider writing center, you will love this Building Sentences: Spider Facts for Kids.